Measuring Temperature, Relative Humidity & Dewpoint

 The Elcometer 319 Dewpoint Meter can also be used as a remote device, mounted magnetically on the substrate, logging data at pre-programmed intervals.

 This data can be downloaded to a PC or mobile device via USB or Bluetooth for further analysis.
-It can also be used to allow remote real-time monitoring using the versatile ElcoMaster software package which will be discussed further in a separate module.
+It can also be used to allow remote real-time monitoring using the versatile ElcoMaster software package.

 Specialised Gauges for Specific Regions